mdibl/biocore_documentation/intro_to_ncbi.md

 * Acquire a basic understanding of the NCBI website, its resources, and its most commonly used utilities/tools
 * More specifically, become familiar with Pubmed, the Gene Expression Omnibus (GEO), BLAST, Genbank, and SRA
-* Exposure to future and upcoming tools/resources under active development, such as NCBI Datasets and the NCBI Virus Repository
+* Exposure to future and upcoming resources under active development, such as NCBI Datasets and the NCBI Virus Repository

 ## Summary